-Ohio’s Department of Natural Resources (ODNR) says the Lake Erie fishing report outlook appears excellent after a record walleye harvest in 2018.
+Fishing is a big part of Put-in-Bay attractions and the Ohio’s Department of Natural Resources (ODNR) says the Lake Erie fishing report outlook appears excellent after a record walleye harvest in 2018.
 According to ODNR’s Division of Wildlife, Lake Erie anglers have the chance to experience excellent fishing opportunities on Lake Erie in 2019.
-There are even TWO FREE DAYS of fishing in May!
+There are plenty of Put-in-Bay upcoming events including TWO FREE DAYS of fishing in May!

 Walleye angler harvest rates set records in 2018 which pleases management authorities.
 Numerous large hatches point to an even brighter future for Lake Erie, the Walleye Capital of the World.
 Ohio’s Lake Erie daily bag limit for walleye is four fish per angler and the yellow perch daily bag limit is 30 fish per angler through April 30, 2019.

 The daily bag limit will be 6 walleye per angler from May 1 through the end of the year.
 A 15-inch minimum size limit is in effect during the entire season for walleye.
 The yellow perch daily limit will remain at 30 in all of Ohio’s Lake Erie waters through the end of the year, with no minimum size limit.
 Put-in-Bay restaurants are excited to have so much fresh fish this upcoming season!

 According to Kendra Wecker, Chief of the Division of Wildlife, “Lake Erie walleye and yellow perch fisheries are managed through an inter-agency quota system.
 Each jurisdiction regulates its catches to comply with annually determined safe harvest levels that minimize the risk of over-fishing.
 Bag limits are based on the quota allocations determined by the inter-agency group.”